 - (You shall not covet) Be thankful.
 Don’t compare.
 Don’t complain.
 Don’t be jealous.
 Share.

-These are basically the 10 most important rules I expect everyone at home to follow.
+These are basically the 10 most important house rules I expect everyone at home to follow.